expressjs/expressjs.com/starter/installing.md

 <div class="doc-box doc-info" markdown="1">
 Node modules installed with the `--save` option are added to the `dependencies` list in the `package.json` file.
-Then using `npm install` in the app directory will automatically install modules in the dependencies list.
+Afterwards, running `npm install` in the `app` directory will automatically install modules in the dependencies list.
 </div>